Fire Detection and Alarm Systems Guide

 Fire detection and alarm system regulations can seem complex.
 If you are a landlord, property manager, facilities manager or developer this guide will help you understand the basics.
-As fire safety professionals, RES are well versed in the various British Standards and fire alarm regulations and our aim is to advise and guide our customers at all times.
+As fire safety professionals, RES are well versed in the various British Standards and fire alarm regulations, and our aim is to always advise and guide our customers.

 Key Standards Explained